Norman Manley: Early life

-Manley arrived in the UK shortly after World War I had begun, and visited a number of relatives, including his white cousin, Edna Manley.
-In her diaries published in 1969, Edna would later remark that Norman was "[a] scholar, sportsman, and a strange, strange personality.
+Manley arrived in the UK shortly after World War I had begun and visited a number of relatives, including his White cousin, Edna Manley.
+In her diaries published in 1969, Edna later remarked that Norman was "[a] scholar, sportsman, and a strange, strange personality.
 He had won the Rhodes, nearly died of typhoid, had a hundred yards record which was a world record for a schoolboy.
 I came into supper—full of sunshine and running.
 I was fourteen and he stood there in front of the empty fireplace—his hands in his pockets—swaying—handsome, faun-like—smiling mischievously ...
 I studied him and met a mocking smile—and something somewhere deep down touched."

-Manley served in the Royal Field Artillery during World War I, and was awarded the Military Medal (M.M.) for "acts of gallantry and devotion to duty under fire".
+Manley served in the Royal Field Artillery during World War I and was awarded the Military Medal for "acts of gallantry and devotion to duty under fire".